 - Upon request each department will be provided with a list of individuals assigned

 Note: These lists will aid the department in identifying those keys to be returned by the staff having an ending date of appointment at the end of the semester.

 - Upon request by Physical Plant, each department must check and certify the accuracy of an inventory list of keys issued to department members.

-- Keys must be presented at the request of any watchman, campus police officer, or other law enforcement official in the performance of his/her duty.
+- Keys must be presented at the request of the Facilities Services Director or any law enforcement official in the performance of his/her duty.
 This is a necessary measure to further enhance physical security of the Montana State University-Northern campus.